pedelgado/qbind_test/README.md

 ### Src folder

 Src folder is divided in modules.
 Each module spits the code in application, domain and infrastructure layers;
 following the principles of Domain-Driven Design (DDD) and Hexagonal Architecture.
+It makes use of other lighter patterns like Repository, value objects and named constructors, along with others.